zopefoundation/zc.ngi/src/zc/ngi/README.txt

 Network clients make connections to and then use these connections to communicate with servers.
-To do so, a client must be provided with an IConnector implemantation.
+To do so, a client must be provided with an IConnector implantation.
 How this happens is outside the scope of the NGI.
 An IConnector implementation could, for example, be provided via the Zope component architecture, or via pkg_resources entry points.